AndreaBiondaPolimi/Anomaly-Detection-Autoencoders-using-CW-SSIM/README.md

 # Anomaly Detection method based on CW-SSIM applied to Autoencoders
 ## Description
-This repository contains the Anomaly Detection method based on CW-SSIM applied to Autoencoders of the Andrea Bionda's Politecnico di Milano Master Thesis: \title
+This repository contains the Anomaly Detection method based on CW-SSIM applied to Autoencoders of the Andrea Bionda's Politecnico di Milano Master Thesis: *Pixelwise Anomaly Detection exploiting Steerable Filters based methods*

 ## Usage
 Execute the software